-In total, 404 (almost no change compared to the previous week) areas of interest were assessed in 77 countries, territories and areas.
+In total, 433 (7% increase since the previous assessment) areas of interest were assessed in 77 countries, territories and areas.
 These areas were chosen from sub-administrative units of interest, such as areas of outbreak of COVID-19 or areas under lockdown/quarantine.
 Assessed areas consisted of cities, towns and regions.
 Cancellation of public events, school closures, restricted operating hours for public establishments and alternative working arrangements can be listed as restrictive measures imposed in these areas.

-Among the regions, the IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 404 assessed areas or 26%), closely followed by the IOM region of European Economic Area (80 out of 404 assessed areas or 20%).
-The IOM region of Middle East and North Africa followed with 14 per cent and the IOM region of South-Eastern Europe, Eastern Europe and Central Asia had 12 per cent of the assessed areas.
-Regional distribution of the assessed areas of interest has showed very minor changes in the last six weeks and specifically no change from the last week.
+Among the regions, the IOM region of Asia and Pacific continued to have the highest share of assessed areas (105 out of 433 assessed areas or 24%), closely followed by the IOM region of European Economic Area (80 out of 433 assessed areas or 18%).
+The IOM region of Central and North America and the Caribbean followed with 15 per cent, IOM Region of Middle East and North Africa had 13 per cent and the IOM region of South-Eastern Europe, Eastern Europe and Central Asia had 11 per cent of the assessed areas (64, 57, 48 areas respectively).

 The type of restrictive measures being imposed on the assessed areas varied.
-In 56 per cent of assessed areas (225 out of 404 assessed areas) public events were cancelled or postponed.
-Schools were closed also in almost 54 per cent of the assessed areas (219 areas).
-Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 46 and 44 per cent of the assessed areas respectively (187 and 179 areas respectively).
-Movement outside home was restricted in 30 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 41 per cent of them (123 and 165 assessed areas respectively).
-Number of assessed areas with certain restrictions have slightly decreased since last week.
-In the majority of areas (42%) the expected duration of restrictions was 14 days to one month, followed by less than 14 days (8%) and one to three months (6%).
-However, in 42 per cent of assessed areas, the expected duration of restrictions was unknown.
-Duration of restrictive measures has not demonstrated any significant change compared to last week.
+In 60 per cent of assessed areas (260 out of 433 assessed areas) public events were cancelled or postponed.
+Schools were closed also in almost 59 per cent of the assessed areas (255 areas).
+Restricted operating hours for public establishments (café, restaurant, etc.) and alternative working arrangements (working remotely, etc.) were in place in 52 and 49 per cent of the assessed areas respectively (223 and 214 areas respectively).
+Movement outside home was restricted in 28 per cent of the assessed areas while lockdown or quarantine measures were enforced by police or military in 39 per cent of them (123 and 168 assessed areas respectively).
+In the largest proportion of areas (39%) the expected duration of restrictions was 14 days to one month, followed by less than 14 days (14%) and one to three months (6%).
+However, in other 39 per cent of assessed areas, the expected duration of restrictions was unknown.